 Let’s look at the same real-world example for a high net worth couple, Brad and Bonnie.
 They will save the max of $37k per year for 30 years, retire, and then spend $100k per year in retirement until they die 30 years later.
 For simplicity, we will keep the tax rates as the 2018 rates for the entire duration of the example.
 Here are the results.

+The same holds true for the high earners, the Traditional 401k costs you more in taxes, but makes you more overall.
 To conclude, making the correct decision to invest in the Traditional 401k or the Roth 401k will make a significant difference in your future net worth.
-Here is a simple rule of thumb to use, if you are single and have more than $40k of AGI or if you are married and have more than $80k of AGI, choose the Traditional 401k.
+Here is a simple rule of thumb to use, if you are single and have more than $40k of AGI or if you are married and have more than $80k of AGI, choose the Traditional 401k, as your net benefit will be better than the Roth.